Grieving at Christmas

 Guidance for grieving children and young people

-Alex: How I cope with my grief at Christmas
+Podcast: How do you cope with grief at Christmas?

 Christmas can feel like a lonely time when you’ve lost somebody, and the entire world seems to be singing and dancing about family and friends and spending time with people.
 Make sure that you prioritise yourself at Christmas time – it’s not being a Grinch to need some alone time to reflect on your feelings and have a cry, and it’s not wrong to enjoy yourself and let loose and just forget a little about what’s happened.
 Christmas can still be a happy time even when somebody special is missing.